Zhengdw/zhengdw.github.io/_posts/2022-10-03-sekaictf-diffecient.md

 b'SEKAI{56f066a1b13fd350ac4a4889efe22cb1825651843e9d0ccae0f87844d1d65190}'
 ```

-Neato, I solved (and in fact got first blood) on a cryptography challenge without writing any real code, or doing any of my own cryptanalysis.
+Neato, I solved (and in fact got first blood) on a cryptography challenge without doing any of my own cryptanalysis, writing any real code, or even running any real code.